AdobeDocs/experience-manager-65.en/help/forms/using/generate-multiple-interactive-communication-using-batch-api.md

     1. Save properties and Form Data Model.
 1. Configure value for Request Attribute:
     1. Create a .json file on your file system and open it for editing.
-    1. Create a JSON array and specify the primary attribute to fetch data from Form Data Model.
+    1. Create a JSON array and specify the primary attribute so you can fetch data from Form Data Model.
 For example, the following JSON requests FDM to send data of records where id is 27126 or 27127:

         ```json
             [